hatsyjs/hatsy/README.md

 Capabilities
 ------------

-Request handlers are everything needed to process requests.
+Request handlers are everything needed to process the requests.
 However, it is quite typical to add more request processing means.
 The request processing capabilities is a conventional API for the task.
 They also can be combined to add multiple processing means at a time.

 Some capabilities are: